Article I. Name and Status

 SEC.
 1 Annual Membership Meeting

-A meeting of the membership of the Association shall be held annually, at a date and location to be determined by the Board of Directors.
+A meeting of the membership of the Association shall be held annually, at a date and location or virtual platform to be determined by the Board of Directors.

 SEC.
 2. Special Meetings

 Special meetings of the members or of the Board of Directors of the Association may be held as the Board of Directors deems necessary.
-Special telephone conference meetings of the Board of Directors may be called as deemed necessary by the President.
+Special virtual meetings of the Board of Directors may be called as deemed necessary by the President.

 SEC.
 3. Notice of Meetings